Ryan-J-Smith/income-explorer/code.md

 title: Code
 ---

-Code for acquiring and cleaning data
+Here I will go over my basic code for acquiring data for this project.
+The following are largely excerpted from [iPython Notebooks](https://github.com/Ryan-J-Smith/income-explorer/tree/gh-pages/notebooks) I created for this project

-Here I will go over my basic code for acquiring data for this project:
+### Initial declarations and imports

 {% highlight python %}
 import os.path